Microwave Problems You’ll Regret Ignoring

 A malfunctioning display or buttons that don’t work properly

-If your microwave display screen flickers or blinks, or the buttons seem stuck or finicky, it’s time to diagnose the problem.
-It may just be a temporary circuit-board issue that can be reset by unplugging and plugging the microwave back in, says Appliance Service Station.
-Or it could be an electrical issue, which is greater cause for concern since that puts the device at risk for sparking or smoking, notes SFGate.
+If your microwave display screen flickers or blinks, or the buttons seem stuck or finicky, it’s time to address the problem.
+It may just be a temporary circuit-board issue that can be reset by unplugging and plugging the microwave back in, according to Appliance Service Station.
+Or it could be an electrical issue, which is presents a greater cause for concern since that puts the device at risk for sparking or smoking, notes SFGate.